High Query Performance

 GaussDB(DWS) supports both the row and column storage models.
 You can choose a row- or column-store table as needed.

-The hybrid row/column-based storage engine provides users with a better data compression ratio (column-based storage), index performance (column-based storage), and point update and point query (row-based storage) performance.
+The hybrid row-column storage engine achieves higher data compression ratio (column storage), index performance (column storage), and point update and point query (row storage) performance.

 Data Compression in Column Storage